 Developed countries have strict procedures by which cosmetic surgeons and clinics must abide.
 In the UK, for instance, providers must be registered with the General Medical Council (GMC) as a way to protect patients from fraudulent practices within the medical field.

 The GMC provides standards that must be adhered to by medical professionals, and the organization has the ability to take action should those standards be missed or otherwise unmet.
-Cosmetic surgeons in other countries may not have the equivalent of GMC registration which puts the lives and well-being of patients having cosmetic surgery abroad at a high risk.
+Cosmetic surgeons in other countries may not have the equivalent of GMC registration which puts the lives and well-being of patients having cosmetic surgery abroad at high risk.

 Complications with Aftercare